DcoltGaming/DcoltGaming.github.io/Assignment2/readme.md

 [(Back to top)](#table-of-contents)

-The code is principlally made up of four sections:
+The code is principally made up of four sections:

 ### The Navigation bar
 The code pulls all the HTML elements with the tag "section" and then this collection is looped through.
 With each pass, a li and a 'a' are set up, the h2 tag of the section is assigned as the name, and a 'href' to that section is created.
 The li is then appended to the 'ul' that makes up the navigation bar.